jellyfin-archive/jellyfin-docs/docs/developer-docs/issues.md

 * `roadmap`: A meta-issue related to the future roadmap of the project.
 * `documentation`: An issue related to the documentation of the project.
 * `fork`: An issue related to the forking from Emby.
+* `investigation`: An investigation-type issue into the codebase.

 ### PR Labels